brian-cai/CS4400/README.md

 Server --- original cc.gatech.edu, now using freemysqlhosting.net

 Demo --- originally localhost on a vm, now using heroku

+Some pages were modified and some js was changed due to heroku's environment being very different from a localhost.

 ## Running Locally
 To run locally, you need php and mysqli.
 Install them.